ellisme81/Certification/README.md

 Certification in Cloud Technologies on AI and ML and also Business with Finance for Strategies.

-FYI, *I don't Code anymore* and I LOVE scaling business by building products or engineering roadmaps using innovative technology partnering with Seasoned Sr Leadership (SVP or VP) or C Executives in the product driven companies where we see products as the oil of driving the growth of the business.
+FYI, *I don't Code anymore* and I LOVE scaling business by building products using innovative technology (AI/ML/DL) partnering with Seasoned Sr Leadership (SVP or VP) or C Executives in the product driven companies where we see products as the oil of driving the growth of the business.

 A broadly focused Engineering management with entrepreneur agility mindset, adaptability that is eager to learn, grow and contribute to the company.
 I love working in the company that values innovation with the experiment and learning environment in the highly performing organizations where our focus as a leader is not only serving the shareholders but also to build and co-create the multi generational company products, inclusion and honor to *SERVE the customers, stakeholders, shareholders, and social conscious in environment (ESG)*.